rails/rails/guides/source/action_controller_overview.md

 Parameter Filtering
 -------------------

 Rails keeps a log file for each environment in the +log+ folder.
 These are extremely useful when debugging what's actually going on in your application, but in a live application you may not want every bit of information to be stored in the log file.
-You can filter certain request parameters from your log files by appending them to <tt>config.filter_parameters</tt> in the application configuration.
+You can filter certain request parameters from your log files by appending them to `config.filter_parameters` in the application configuration.
 These parameters will be marked [FILTERED] in the log.

 ```ruby
 config.filter_parameters << :password